prmadev/prma/content/about/me.md

 However, amidst this exploration, my fascination with computing remained unwavering, beckoning me towards a path where I finally discovered my true calling as a developer.

+## Name-wise

+You can call me Perma.
+My legal name is AmirHossein Alesheikh.
+I don't mind either, but I prefer Perma.

+You can use any pronouns, I don't mind any of them, I don't identify with any of genders, anyways.
+But it will be nice if you could make it clear to me which one you have chosen.

 ## Job-wise

 As a back-end developer, my expertise lies in utilizing languages like Go and Rust to build the foundational components of software systems.